 I remained in an induced coma on the ventilator for 2 days, but had some weird nightmares when I awoke and was extubated .This apparently caused me some anxiety, which then compelled me to pull out both my arterial and venous access catheters ( you should see my partner’s shirt).
 The mental stuff quickly resolved and I was starting to breath better as well.

-On day 4 I was well enough to transferred out of the unit.
+On day 4 I was well enough to be transferred out of the unit.
 I finished the rest of my hospital stay on a regular medical floor receiving just the standard Q4 hour breathing treatments and steroid taper.
 On day #8 I was begging to go home and they obliged.

-But this post isn’t really about a smoke triggered exacerbation or my 133rd hospital admission, what made this situation different is that for the first time I was being treated not only for asthma, but also for constrictive bronchiolitis obliterans( CBO for short).
+But this post isn’t really about a smoke triggered exacerbation or my 133rd hospital admission, what made this situation a little different is that for the first time I was being treated not only for asthma, but also for constrictive bronchiolitis obliterans( CBO for short).
 This is kind of a big deal because they’ve suspected for quite sometime now that I might have CBO, but this is the first hospitalization where the medical team actually discussed and documented the condition in my chart.
-And while the treatment for asthma and CBO is pretty much the same, the pathology of the diseases is completely different, as are the long term outcomes.
+And while the treatment for asthma and CBO is pretty much the same, the pathology of the diseases is different, as are the long term outcomes.
 In a nutshell, asthma usually gets better, bronchiolitis obliterans doesn’t.
-With CBO it’s more a matter of management and expectations than of full recovery.
+With CBO it’s more a matter of management and expectations than of recovery.

 A definitive diagnosis of BO requires a postive lung biopsy, but that procedure carries a lot of risk for someone like me, so it’s unlikely they’ll do it.
 Even so, I meet the clinical presentation for CBO and they’re treating me accordingly.